 - band/choir – you might even meet friends here and start your own band

-- debate Team – many politicians and lawyers are good at debating.
+- debate team – many politicians and lawyers are good at debating.

 It’s a big amazing world out there.
 Have a crack at something different, and you never know where it may lead.